 Next, add each expense as a new line item and insert the relevant price.
 If you need to remove an entry click the X symbol on the right of the specific entry.

 Once done hit Update.

-If you haven't done so already, now upload all your receipts in the Assets tab by hitting Add New Files.
+If you haven't done so already, upload all of your receipts in the Assets tab by hitting Add New Files.

 You will be able to view the sum of your expenses + project price.
-This is what you can expect to be paid to your Payoneer account once the project is completed.
+This is what you can expect to be paid once the project is completed.

 Once you have added all your expenses go ahead and hit Mark Complete at the top of the page to indicate to the publisher that the project is ready to be closed out.